simOne3107/R4CogPsy/README.md

 We can use the **standard error** as an indicator of the variability between sample means (small standard errors = similar means; large standard errors = large differences in sample means).
 The **standard error** is the standard deviation of the sampling distribution.

+**Central Limit Theorem**

+- a sampling distribution will approach a normal distribution as the number of observations increases if the samples are random and independent from each other (i.e., with replacement).
+This is true regardless of the original distribution.

 -----

 #### Testing assumptions ####